 “The eyewitness is the most reliable evidence and none say they saw Reiner do anything,” Barkovic said, adding that because Reiner “had the unfortunate circumstance of being in the area at or near the time, they want to pin the tail on the donkey and claim he was in two places at one time.”

-While no DNA evidence was found to link Reiner to Eisenhardt, an Eastpointe pawnshop owner, who died before being able to testify in court, did identify Reiner to police as the man who pawned two pieces of the victim's jewelry.
+While no DNA evidence was found to link Reiner to Eisenhardt, an Eastpointe pawnshop owner, , did identify Reiner to police as the man who pawned two pieces of the victim's jewelry.

 As his final piece of evidence, Cataldo reminded jurors of Reiner's previous home invasions, all of which mirrored Eisenhardt's – save the attack – and one of which provided him with the car he was driving when arrested on Feb.
 26, 2011 by New York State police after an almost 100-mile car chase through New Jersey.